Chain of Thought Example¶

 This example demonstrates basic problem-solving with step-by-step reasoning.

-// Create Chain-of-Thought node for problem solving
+// Create a Chain-of-Thought node configured for problem solving.

 var cotNode = new ChainOfThoughtGraphNode(